-- The war status is adjusted by the differential of non-key areas taken from one major power to the other (see below). - The war status against the player who asked for negotiations is re-adjusted, regardless of whether this was done voluntarily or not.
-(If the war ends because it is the end of the turn, this phase is ignored). - The final war status is now determined (i.e., who has won and by how much, and the unrest markers and VPs are adjusted. - The winner can choose peace conditions. - Conquered territories not included in the peace conditions are returned, and troops are repatriated from enemy territories. - A period of forced peace begins.
+- The war status is adjusted by the differential of non-key areas taken from one major power to the other. - The war status against the player who asked for negotiations is re-adjusted, regardless of whether this was done voluntarily or not.
+If the war ends because it is the end of the turn, this phase is ignored (these two points are explained in more detail in the following section). - The final war status is now determined (i.e., who has won and by how much, and the unrest markers and VPs are adjusted.
+The war is won by the power with a favorable war march.
+In case of a tie, neither wins. - The winner can choose peace conditions. - Conquered territories not included in the peace conditions are returned, and troops are repatriated from enemy territories. - A period of forced peace begins.